 Additional Read: With Rising Petrol Costs: Will Owning an E-Bike be Beneficial?

-Here is a quick electric scooter vs petrol scooter comparison that should help you make an informed choice:
+Here is a quick electric scooter vs petrol scooter comparison to help you make an informed choice.

 |Factor||Electric scooter||Petrol scooter|

-Based on these parameters, you can decide on the vehicle that suits your needs best.
-Whether you opt for an electric or petrol-based scooter, you can finance it with a Tata Capital two wheeler loan.
+Based on these parameters, you can choose a vehicle that suits your needs the best.
+Whether you opt for the best electric scooter in India or a petrol-based scooter, you can finance it easily with a Tata Capital two-wheeler loan.